Oklahoma State University: History

-Also opened in 1910 was the Women's Building, a dorm for female students that also containing a dining hall, home economics classes, and a women's gymnasium.
+Also opened in 1910 was the Women's Building, a dorm for female students that also contained a dining hall, home economics classes, and a women's gymnasium.
 It was later named Garner Hall.
 Today it is known as the Bartlett Center for the Studio Arts and houses the Gardiner Art Gallery.

-By 1919 the campus included Morrill Hall, the Central Building, the Engineering Building (now Gundersen Hall), the Women's building, the Auditorium (replaced later by the Seretean Center for Performing Arts), the Armory-Gymnasium (now the Architecture Building) and the Power Plant.
+By 1919 the campus included Morrill Hall, the Central Building, the Engineering Building (now Gundersen Hall), the Women's Building, the Auditorium (replaced later by the Seretean Center for Performing Arts), the Armory-Gymnasium (now the Architecture Building) and the Power Plant.

 At the beginning of World War II, Oklahoma A&M was one of six schools selected by the United States Navy to give the Primary School in the Electronics Training Program (ETP), also known as Naval Training School Elementary Electricity and Radio Materiel (NTS EE&RM).
 Starting in March 1942, each month a new group of 100 Navy students arrived for three months of 14-hour days in concentrated electrical engineering study.
 Cordell Hall, the newest dormitory, was used for housing and meals; lectures and lab sessions were held in the Engineering Building.
 Professor Emory B. Phillips was the Director of Instruction.
 ETP admission required passing the Eddy Test, one of the most selective qualifying exams given during the war years.
 At a given time, some 500 Navy students were on the campus, a significant fraction of the war-years enrollment.
 The training activity continued until June 1945 and served a total of about 7,000 students; among these was Robert B. Kamm, a future professor and president of Oklahoma State University.
-During some of the war years, the Navy also operated a Yeoman training activity for WAVES and SPARS on this campus.